-If you are using the parameters Q60 to Q99 in encoded OEM cycles, use MP7251 to define whether the parameters are only to be used locally in the OEM cycles (.CYC file), or can be used globally for all programs.
+If you are using the parameters Q60 to Q99 in encoded OEM cycles, define via MP7251 whether the parameters are only to be used locally in the OEM cycles (.CYC file), or may be used globally.

 With MP7300 you specify whether the TNC should reset Q parameters at the end of the program, or if the values should be saved.
 Make sure that this setting does not have any effect on your Q parameter programs!